Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

-Following the discussion in Section 5, I report the results for two versions of the model.
-The first one features a unique consumption destination, such that, in every period, there is only one change in final demand.
+To disentangle the role of supply chain length from that of diversification, I report results for two versions of the model.
+The first one features a unique consumption destination as in Section \ref{generalnetwork}, such that, in every period, there is only one change in final demand.
+In this model, any change in the network can only result in changes in supply chain length, not in demand composition and diversification.
 The second version instead allows for multiple destinations.
 In the latter case, I draw $J$ changes in final demand from the joint distribution and apply them to actual final demand data in the I-O table.
 For both cases, I also report the results for a model without inventories, $\alpha=0$, for comparison.

-First, the model can replicate the reduced form evidence.
-In particular, estimating the main specification in equation \ref{cardinalreg} on the generated data, I obtain Figure \ref{simulatedcardinal}.
+\paragraph{Model Performance.} First, the model can replicate the reduced form evidence.
+In particular, estimating the main specification in eq. (\ref{cardinalreg}) on the generated data, I obtain Figure \ref{simulatedcardinal}, which should be compared to Figure \ref{margins_cardinal}.

-I find that, despite both models failing to match the scale of the coefficient, the inventory model can replicate the slope.
+I find that the inventory model can replicate the slope estimated on the data in Section \ref{results}.
 Namely the increasing response across different upstreamness bins.
 The model without inventories cannot generate the positive gradient found in Figure \ref{margins_cardinal}.

 As discussed in the previous section, the single destination model has no uncertainty around the effect of a demand shock by upstreamness.
-On the other hand, allowing for shocks in multiple destinations implies residual uncertainty depending on which country suffers which shock and, given the I-O matrix, which sector is then affected.
+On the other hand, allowing for shocks in multiple destinations implies residual uncertainty depending on which country suffers which shock and, given the I-O matrix, which sector is affected.
 Therefore, this setting has the additional important feature of allowing diversification forces to operate.
 Quantitatively, the model matches the slope found in the empirical analysis.